EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Experimental Study

 \subsection{Model Performance}

-Within \ourlib{}, we have seamlessly integrated a range of black-box optimization tasks into the \textbf{Problem} module, all adhering to a unified interface.
-Among these, the evolutionary reinforcement learning tasks~\cite{bai2023evolutionary} stand out as particularly intricate.
-To assess the model performance of \ourlib{}, we present two distinct demonstrations: one leveraging the CPU-centric Gym framework~\cite{openai_gym}, and the other utilizing the GPU-accelerated Brax platform~\cite{brax}.
-In both cases, the \textbf{Problem} module proficiently manages the interaction between the policy models and the RL environments, enabling the EC algorithm to singularly concentrate on refining the policy model's weights, independent of the specificities of the task at hand.
+Within \ourlib{}, we have seamlessly integrated a range of black-box optimization challenges into the \textbf{Problem} module, all adhering to a unified interface.
+Among these, the reinforcement learning tasks stand out as particularly intricate.
+To assess the model performance of \ourlib{}, we present two distinct demonstrations: one leveraging the CPU-centric Gym~\cite{openai_gym} platform, and the other utilizing the GPU-accelerated Brax~\cite{brax} platform.
+In both cases, the \textbf{Problem} module proficiently manages the interaction between the policy models and the reinforcement learning environments, enabling the EC algorithm to singularly concentrate on refining the policy model's weights through neuroevolution, independent of the specificities of the task at hand.
 For a comprehensive evaluation of \ourlib{}'s capabilities, we benchmarked an ES algorithm (PGPE~\cite{PGPE}), in comparison with the widely acknowledged baseline (PPO2 baseline~\cite{schulman2017ppo2}) as endorsed by OpenAI~\cite{OpenAI_rl_baselines}.